MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-tutorial-clustering-model-introduction.md

 ---
-title: "Tutorial: Prepare data to perform clustering in R"
+title: "Tutorial: Develop a clustering model in R"
 titleSuffix: SQL Database Machine Learning Services
-description: In part one of this four-part tutorial series, you'll prepare the data from a SQL database to perform clustering in R with SQL machine learning services. ms.prod: sql ms.technology: machine-learning ms.topic: tutorial
+description: In part one of this four-part tutorial series, you'll develop a model to perform clustering in R with SQL machine learning services. ms.prod: sql ms.technology: machine-learning ms.topic: tutorial